 - Disable automatic downloads: Apart from app updates, your iPhone also automatically downloads the changes made on other devices such as if you purchase a song or make changes on a document in Pages.
 We advise you to disable automatic downloads along with app auto updates.
 You can do so in the iTunes & App Store section of the Settings app.
 Look for a setting titled Automatic Downloads and switch the corresponding sliders to off.

-- Enable the Reduce Motion setting: The Reduce Motion setting is aimed at people who experience motion sickness because of the animation and parallax effects introduced in iOS 7.
+- Enable the Reduce Motion setting: The Reduce Motion setting is aimed at people who experience motion sickness because of the animation and parallax effects introduced in the latest iOS to date.
 When enabled, the setting changes or downright disables many system animations, freeing up hardware resources for more important things such as apps.
 The setting is located in the General section of the Settings app, under Accessibility.
 Turn it on and try switching between apps to see what it does.

 - Enable the Reduce Transparency setting: The transparency effect that has been characterizing the design language of iOS since the version 7.0 is not only liked by everyone because it can be downright confusing and hard to use, but it also can negatively impact the performance of your iPhone.
 Luckily, since iOS 7.1, you can disable it by opening the Settings app, going to General, Accessibility, and turning on the Reduce Transparency option.

 Smartphones are in many ways like bicycles.
 They run great and without any problems for the first month or two.
 Then, almost as with a flip of a switch, random creaks, clicks, and clucks appear and never go away.
 The only difference being that the creaks, clicks, and clucks smartphones make are of a digital nature.

 To restore your smartphone to that pristine condition it was in when you first unboxed it, you need to perform a reset to factory settings.
 Such reset erases the information and settings on your iPhone and installs the latest version of iOS.